How Threat Intelligence Can Improve Your Security

 - Operational—detailed specifications about existing threats and vulnerabilities that security personnel can integrate into policies, tools and solutions.

-Threat Intelligence is used to create two measures:
+This intelligence is used to create two measures:

 - Indicators of Compromise (IOC)—bits of data that result from malicious activity on a network or system.
 These bits of data are identified through matches to known data.
 IOCs include malware, log entries, IP addresses and tampered files.
 IOC data provides a record of what has happened at a specific point in time.